anarchydude/nercclock/README.md

 #### Color Defining ####

 ##### NeoPixel #####
 Status color changes are set for the clock when the clock passes 1 minute left, and 10 seconds left.
-In addtion there is a color change on pause (that part still in progress)
+In addtion there is a color change on pause.

 Colors variables are defined as decimal for the clock (Adafruit NeoPixel codebase) you can find an online converter to take hex and convert to said color.